conrad-mac/conrad-mac.github.io/README.md

 ## Still to do

-- Add pre-code to code playgrounds (remove Python playground)?
+- Add pre-code to code playgrounds?
 - Work out why playgrounds aren't working on IE?
 - Write descriptions for employment history
 - Add projects section (uncomment)